What Are the Best Gifts for Grandma… According to Grandmas?

 Several women in the community, including Toni, said that gift cards are a great gift.
 They show that you care, but, also give your grandma flexibility in terms of how to use them.
 She said, “I like getting gift cards that that I can buy whatever I want… anything with turtles.”

-Marlene points out that, when it comes to gifts for grandma, sometimes it really is just the thought that counts.
+Marlene points out that, when it comes to the best gifts for grandma, sometimes it really is just the thought that counts.
 She said, “For me, a sincere card or a phone call is all that is necessary.”

 I’d love to get your feedback on this.
 Can you help us to create a shopping guide for gifts for grandmas?